preservim/vim-markdown/README.md

 ### Fenced code block languages

 You can use filetype name as fenced code block languages for syntax highlighting.
-If you want to use different name from filetype, you can add it in your '.vimrc' like so:
+If you want to use different name from filetype, you can add it in your `.vimrc` like so:

 ```vim
 let g:vim_markdown_fenced_languages = ['csharp=cs']